kaiachain/kaia-docs/docs/learn/transactions/partial-fee-delegation.md

 ## TxTypeFeeDelegatedChainDataAnchoringWithRatio <a id="txtypefeedelegatedchaindataanchoringwithratio"></a>

-TxTypeFeeDelegatedChainDataAnchoringWithRatio is a fee-delegated transaction, with the ratio, that anchors service chain data to the Klaytn mainchain.
+TxTypeFeeDelegatedChainDataAnchoringWithRatio is a fee-delegated transaction, with the ratio, that anchors service chain data to the Kaia mainchain.
-Service chains periodically send this type of transaction to the Klaytn mainchain to ensure its security and credibility of data.
+Service chains periodically send this type of transaction to the Kaia mainchain to ensure its security and credibility of data.
 For more details about the data anchoring, see [Anchoring](../../nodes/service-chain/configure/anchoring.md).
 As it is a fee-delegated transaction with the given ratio as well, the fee payer bears only the given portion of the transaction fee based on the given ratio and the sender pays the rest.
 Be mindful that it is not allowed to send this transaction via RPC.
 Currently, this transaction is executed through private p2p channels for security reasons.
-This transaction does not change the state of the Klaytn blockchain except the sender's nonce being increased by one.
+This transaction does not change the state of the Kaia blockchain except the sender's nonce being increased by one.

 ### Attributes <a id="attributes"></a>